CuiTianyu961030/6GAN/README.md

 ## Multi-Pattern Targets

 When training the model, the generated targets under different epochs could be find in `data\candidate_set`.
 Each generator learns the classified seed data in `category_data` respectively and generates the pattern-specific addresses.
-The candidate lists could be input to the network scanner like [Zmapv6](https://github.com/tumi8/zmap) to obtain the final active IPv6 targets.
+The candidate lists could be input to the network scanner like [Zmapv6](https://github.com/tumi8/zmap) to obtain the active IPv6 targets.

 ## Cite